 The 2013 amendment, effective June 14, 2013, required owners or operators to provide a positive response if they have no underground facilities in the area of excavation; and in Subsection B, after "the owner or operator shall", deleted "contact the appropriate one-call notification center or mark" and added "provide a positive response and, at the option of the owner of the underground facility, mark the area as 'Clear' or 'No Underground Facilities'", and after "NMSA 1978", deleted "marking the area as 'Clear' or 'No Underground Facilities'.
-If the area is not marked 'Clear' or 'No Underground Facilities', the excavator shall contact the one-call notification system operating in the region in order to verify the area as 'Clear' or 'No Underground Facilities'.
+If the area is not marked 'Clear' or 'No Underground Facilities'.
+If the area is not marked 'Clear' or 'No Underground Facilities'.
+If the area as 'Clear' or 'No Underground Facilities'.
+If the area as 'Clear' or 'No Underground Facilities'.
+If the area is not marked 'Clear' or 'No Underground Facilities'.